samgould2/prime-vs-base-editing/README.md

 - **Mouse_Human_Mutation_Modeling_CLEAN.ipynb:** A script that determines whether a concordant mutation can be modeled in mouse at varying stringencies/requirements for the homology of the region flanking the mutation of interest.

-- **Homology_figures_CLEAN.ipynb:** Contains figures generated to visualize homology, as well as other miscellaneous figures not present in PE Coverage/BE Coverage notebooks.
+- **Figure creation_CLEAN.ipynb:** Contains figures generated to visualize homology, as well as other miscellaneous figures not present in PE Coverage/BE Coverage notebooks.

 For more information/inquiries, email: samgould@mit.edu or samuelgould3@gmail.com